Phillies’ Bryce Harper Asks For Fan’s Hat, Trades His Own

 PHILADELPHIA (AP) — Here’s a pretty cool hat trick from NL MVP Bryce Harper.
 The Phillies slugger swapped caps — and the NL MVP even autographed his hat — with a fan in the Citizen Bank Park stands.

-What a great way to cap off a day at the ballpark.READ MORE: Philadelphia Business Owners Seeing Uptick In Brazen Thefts
+What a great way to cap off a day at the ballpark.READ MORE: EXCLUSIVE: Teen Pilot Who Landed Plane On Bridge In Ocean City Shares How He Survived New Mexico Plane Crash

 And guess what?
 It was Harper — not the Philly-area native and fan — who initiated the trade.